sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 ## Task 3.2 Libraries

 Our Python code is far from having the ability to talk to the light bulb yet.
-Fortunatelly we do not reinvent the wheel for every piece of code.
+Fortunately we do not reinvent the wheel for every piece of code.
 We can reuse code written by others: these are called libraries.
 Add the following 2 lines at the top of your code.

 ```python
 import asyncio